Academy 1/72 F-104G Starfighter Plastic Model Kit

 Refunds

 We will notify you once we’ve received and inspected your return, and let you know if the refund was approved or not.
 If approved, you’ll be automatically refunded on your original payment method.
-Please remember it can take some time for your bank or credit card company to process and post the refund too.
+Please remember it can take several business days time for your bank or credit card company to process and post the refund too.